-A reverse mortgage is a loan that uses your home as collateral and doesn’t require a monthly principal or interest payment.
-A reverse mortgage allows you to access the home’s equity without taking on 15 or 30 years worth of mortgage payments.
+A reverse mortgage program involves a loan that uses your home as collateral and doesn’t require a monthly principal or interest payment.
+A reverse mortgage allows you to access the home’s equity without taking on 15 or 30-years’ worth of mortgage payments.
 The interest that you accrue on a monthly basis is deferred and will be repaid when you sell the home, no longer occupy it as your primary residence, or pass away.

 This type of mortgage is referred to as “reverse” because the payment stream is often reversed.
 With a regular mortgage or a home equity loan, you make monthly payments to a lender.
 As long as the loan is outstanding, you own your home.

 How Can I Use a Reverse Mortgage Loan?

 The original intention for the reverse mortgage was to assist homeowners age 62 or older with their daily living expenses.
 However, this is not the only way that you can use your reverse mortgage.
 Just a few of the most popular options include:

 - Eliminating an existing mortgage

 - Paying off existing debts (i.e. credit card, car loan)

 - Paying medical bills, long-term health care, and prescription drugs